allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 the result list there are also gadgets for this tablet with &ldquo;Venue 7&rdquo; in the title and, because results were sorted by price, they will be first (gadgets are usually cheaper than device itself).
 For our test we will just assume that gadget prices are lower than PLN 100.00.
 So we find the first price which matches `XXX.XX` pattern, where X is a digit.
 The first match found will be the lowest price of the tablet.
-Let&rsquo;s go back to implementation again.
+Let&rsquo;s go back to the implementation again.

 Java: